Degree of the 3-secant variety: Abstract

 \section{Abstract}

 In this paper, we present a formula for the degree of the 3-secant variety of a nonsingular projective variety embedded by a 5-very ample line bundle.
 The formula is provided in terms of Segre classes of the tangent bundle of a given variety.
-We use the generalized version of double point formula to reduce the calculation into the case of the 2-secant variety.
-Due to the singularity of the 2-secant variety, we use secant bundle as a nonsingular birational model and compute multiplications of desired algebraic cycles.
+We use the generalized version of the double point formula to reduce the calculation into the case of the 2-secant variety.
+As a resolution of the 2-secant variety, we use secant bundle and compute powers of desired algebraic cycles.

 \keywords{double point formula, higher very ampleness, secant bundle, Segre class, secant variety} \subjclass[2020]{Primary:~14N07; Secondary:~14C25,~14N10}